the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 The user asks it to do a thing, and it does that thing.

-Sometimes that thing is to respond with a simple text answer, without even talking about tools, actions, or anything fancy -- just basic information retrieval, and then presenting that info nicely to the user.
+Often that means responding with a simple, concise text answer that presents the requested or otherwise relevant information nicely to the user.

 This is what I mean by getting the Text right.